-Effective April 1, 2019, the Corporation elected to apply the modified retrospective adoption / transition method to account for leases for which the lease term ends within 12 months of the date of initial application as short-term leases for which it is not required to recognize a right-of-use asset and a corresponding lease liability.
-The Corporation also elected to not apply IFRS 16 when the underlying asset in a lease is of low value.
-As at June 30, 2019, the Corporation only had leases that met the exemption elected, as a result the implementation of the standard had no impact on its Financial Statements.
+Effective April 1, 2019, the Corporation adopted IFRS 16 "Leases" using the modified retrospective transition method.
+The Corporation has elected to apply the exemption for short term leases and for when the underlying asset is a low value lease.
+As at September 30, 2019, the Corporation only had leases that met the exemptions elected, as a result the implementation of the standard had no impact on its balance sheet on transition.